 The children are then introduced to phonics through the structured approach of Read, Write Inc (RWI).
 RWI is taught in sessions with small groups of children in the Reception and KS1.

-In KS2 Guided Reading sessions take place four times a week.
-Children are taught in small groups.
-In KS2 Guided Reading is supported by sets of levelled books from various reading schemes as well as whole class texts linked to the current topic.
+In KS2 Whole Class Guided Reading takes place five times a week.
+Reading is supported by sets of levelled books from various reading schemes as well as whole class texts linked to the current topic.

 We provide high quality texts, both fiction and non-fiction, cross curricular units of work, drama workshops, storytellers and authors and we have a Book Week every year to instil a love of reading across the school.

 To support their development in reading we use many reading schemes and all the books are banded so that the children know what reading books to choose at their reading level.
-The main reading schemes we use are Oxford Reading Tree and Rigby Star.
+The main reading schemes we use are Read Write Inc., Oxford Reading Tree and Rigby Star.